ehrbase/documentation/source/02_getting_started/02_data_models/index.rst

-On the left side, you can find different categories of Archetypes, for example observations that contain data models like blood pressure, body temperature or glasgow coma scale.
+On the left side, you can find different categories of Archetypes, for example observations that contain data models like blood pressure, body temperature or Glasgow coma scale.
 For our tutorial, we want to get a copy of the archetypes from the Clinical Knowledge Manager.

 Under Archetypes (marked in the image), you will find a function called *Bulk Export*.